Before you quit: Remember three keys to breakthrough

 All your brain messengers need is a whole lotta love.

-In February of 2019, I ran into a burning dumpster of nerve pain called neuropathy.
+In February 2019, I ran into a burning dumpster of nerve pain called neuropathy.

-My pain level was a 10 but I was able to bring it below 1 in twelve months.
+My pain level was a 10, but I was able to bring it to 1 in twelve months.

 Pain free nerves